moorepants/dissertation/extensions.rst

 Another model extension that perked my interest involves addition of an extra rotating wheel coincident with the front wheel.
-It is well known that that increasing the angular momentum of the front wheel via change in inertia ([Astrom2005]_, [Franke1990]_) or rotational speed, has a strong effect on the stability of the Whipple model.
-For the benchmark bicycle [Meijaard2007]_, independently increasing the moment of inertia of the front wheel, decreases both the weave and capsize speeds.
+It is well known that that increasing the angular momentum of the front wheel via change in inertia (:cite:`Astrom2005`, :cite:`Franke1990`) or rotational speed, has a strong effect on the stability of the Whipple model.
+For the benchmark bicycle :cite:`Meijaard2007`, independently increasing the moment of inertia of the front wheel, decreases both the weave and capsize speeds.
 A low weave speed may provide open loop stability advantages to riders at low speed, with the reasoning that a stable bicycle may require less rider control.
-Conversely, it has also be shown that both a bicycle without gyroscopic effects can be stable [Kooijman2011]_ and that humans can ride them [Jones1970]_ with little difficulty.
-The idea that gyroscopic action can stabilize a moving two wheeled vehicle has been demonstrated as early as the dawn of the 20th century, with the invention of the gyro monorail and the gyro car ([WikipediaGyromonrail2012]_, [WikipediaGyrocar2012]_) which made use of control servos to gyros to applied roll righting torques to the single track vehicles.
-Of more recent interest, several engineering students at Dartmouth University applied this theory to a compact flywheel mounted within the spokes of a children's bicycle wheel [Ward2006]_ taking advantage of the fact that the flywheel imparts torques such that the bicycle steers into the fall.
-This has since been developed into a commercially available product, the GyroBike, that claims to allow children to learn to ride easier, due to the bicycle's increased stability at low speeds [GyroBike2011]_.
+Conversely, it has also be shown that both a bicycle without gyroscopic effects can be stable :cite:`Kooijman2011` and that humans can ride them :cite:`Jones1970` with little difficulty.
+The idea that gyroscopic action can stabilize a moving two wheeled vehicle has been demonstrated as early as the dawn of the 20th century, with the invention of the gyro monorail and the gyro car (:cite:`WikipediaGyromonorail2012`, :cite:`WikipediaGyroCar2012`) which made use of control servos to gyros to applied roll righting torques to the single track vehicles.
+Of more recent interest, several engineering students at Dartmouth University applied this theory to a compact flywheel mounted within the spokes of a children's bicycle wheel :cite:`Ward2006` taking advantage of the fact that the flywheel imparts torques such that the bicycle steers into the fall.
+This has since been developed into a commercially available product, the GyroBike, that claims to allow children to learn to ride easier, due to the bicycle's increased stability at low speeds.
 I was given an article about the bicycle from the Dartmouth alumni magazine, subsequently met the woman created the startup company around the idea in San Francisco, was able to test ride the full scale prototype, and eventually purchased a 12" version of the bicycle.
 The bicycle alone stays very stable even to extremely low speeds, but when I, as an experienced rider, tried ride and control it the steering felt less responsive than one would generally prefer.

 .. todo:: Check size of gyrobike wheel.